Bruin-Dev/Intelygenz/docs/backups/ECR_RECOVERY_PLAN.md

 - [UNZIP tool](https://speedysense.com/zip-and-unzip-command-in-ubuntu-terminal/)
 ## Description
 The project at this moment is deployed in AWS infrastructure with all [FEDRAMP](https://www.fedramp.gov/) requirements meet.
-To acompish this requirements the ECR repository must have a backup plan in case of losing the containers.
+To accomplish these requirements the ECR repository must have a backup plan in case of losing the containers.

 ![](../diagrams/workflows/backups/ecr.drawio.svg)

 ## Backup Plan
-When the pipeline runs, the projects copy the docker containers from the comercial environment with the keys to validate that the images are delived by the intelygenz team.
-The Pipeline will push the containers to the 3 regions(Primary, Secundary and Terciary) and create a ZIP file with the next format <service_name>/<date>-<service_version>-<global_version>.tar.
+When the pipeline runs, the projects copy the docker containers from the commercial environment with the keys to validate that the images are delivered by the Intelygenz team.
+The Pipeline will push the containers to the 3 regions(Primary, Secondary and Tertiary) and create a ZIP file with the next format <service_name>/<date>-<service_version>-<global_version>.tar.
 The s3 bucket name that contains the containers is "fedramp-ecr-backups"

 ## Recovery Plan
-Before start, you must be loged on the AWS docker login.
+Before start, you must be logged on the AWS docker login.

 To recovery a ECR container in case is lost/deleted follow the next steps:
 - Identify the Activated region and go to s3 and find "fedramp-ecr-backups" bucket.